A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Methodology

 \section{Methodology}

-Considering the importance of physical principles to the UIE task, we propose a Physics-Aware Dual-Stream Underwater Image Enhancement Network, namely, PA-UIENet.
-This network contains a Transmission Estimation Steam (T-Stream) and an Ambient Light Estimation Stream (A-Stream), which are used to explicitly estimate the parameters of the IFM.
+Considering the importance of physical principles to the UIE task, we propose a Physics-Aware Triple-Stream Underwater Image Enhancement Network (PATS-UIENet).
+This network contains a Direct Signal Transmission Estimation Stream (D-Stream), a Backscatter Signal Transmission Estimation Stream (B-Stream) and an Ambient Light Estimation Stream (A-Stream), which predict the three degradation variables of the revised IFM \cite{revised_IFM}, respectively.
 To address the challenge of the lack of labeled real-world underwater images, we further adopt an IFM-inspired semi-supervised learning framework, which consists of a bi-directional supervised scheme and an unsupervised scheme.
-Compared to the supervised or unsupervised method, the PA-UIENet can be better trained using this framework with both the labeled and unlabeled real-world images while the generalization of the model trained is thus stronger, due to the complementary action of the two schemes.
+Compared to the supervised or unsupervised method, the PATS-UIENet can be better trained using this framework with both the labeled and unlabeled real-world images while the generalization of the model trained is thus stronger, due to the complementary action of the two schemes.